Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 Choosing Between Mummy and Rectangular Sleeping Bags

 Selecting the right sleeping bag shape is a balancing act between warmth and comfort.
-Mummy-shaped bags, narrower and designed for winter, trap heat efficiently due to their reduced internal space.
+Mummy-shaped bags, narrower and designed for winter use, trap heat efficiently due to their reduced internal volume.

 However, their limited mobility may not suit everyone and can lead to overheating in warmer conditions.